Daredevil: Born Again season 2: Filming

-Principal photography began on February 28, 2025, with Benson and Moorhead, Naim, MacDonald, and Barnes as directors, under the working title Out the Kitchen 2.
-Hillary Fyfe Spera returned as cinematographer from the first season.
-She is joined by Jeffrey Waldron, who worked on episodes 3, 4, 7 and 8.
-Philip Silvera returned from the first season as stunt coordinator and second unit director.
+Principal photography began on February 28, 2025, with Benson and Moorhead, Naim, Barnes, and MacDonald as directors, under the working title Out the Kitchen 2.
+Soundstage work occurred at Silvercup Studios East in Queens.
+Hillary Fyfe Spera returned as cinematographer from the first season, working on the first, second, fifth, and sixth episodes.
+Jeffrey Waldron was cinematographer for the other four episodes.
+Philip Silvera also returned from the first season as stunt coordinator and second unit director.
 In late March, filming occurred in Greenpoint, Brooklyn, at the set for Josie's Bar, with Cox wearing his black Daredevil suit.
 In early April, Bethel filmed scenes in Chelsea.
-Dalton was injured while filming action scenes for the season, requiring him to rest for about two or three weeks.
+Dalton was injured while filming action scenes for the season, requiring him to rest for two or three weeks.
+Filming of a scene at New York City Hall involved more than 300 extras and 35 stunt performers, and took place over four nights, with shooting occurring between 6 p.m. and 4 a.m. each night.
+Two distinct fight scenes that alternate continuously were filmed in a single day, with Silvera having had three days to prepare each: the first fight features Daredevil, Jones, and White Tiger facing off against AVFT officers, while the second shows Fisk killing several protesters.
 Filming was halfway done by mid-May, and wrapped on July 9.